MicheleMasini1996/QuantumNPA.jl/README.md

 The results obtained from this example match the ones in the documentation of the Python package ncpol2sdpa.

-One can also force the equality of average values to be constrained.
+One can also force the values of single variables to be constrained.
 For example, we can force x[1]=1  and x[2]>=0 writing
 ```
 av_eq = [ [x[1], 1] ]
 av_ge = [ [x[2], 0] ]